 The Sago Palm (Cycas revoluta) is part of the Cycad family.
 The Sagos are slow growers taking years to mature.

-Cycads are tough, primitive, and have been around since the Triassic and Jurassic era.
-They may be tough but, it is still essential to protect your cycad plants from the Sago Palm scale.
+Cycads are tough and primitive and have been around since the Triassic and Jurassic eras.
+They may be tough, but protecting your cycad plants from the Sago Palm scale is still essential.

 Large specimens of Sago Palms have thick trunks about two feet in diameter and can grow up to ten feet high.